Xion/pyqcy/README.md

 The aim is to make it very similar to Haskell's _QuickCheck_, in extent permitted by the dynamic nature of Python.

+## Cool!
+Can I help?

-Ideas, suggestions and contributions are all very welcome.
+Sure thing!
+Ideas, suggestions and of course contributions are all very welcome.

+If you want to start hacking at _pyqcy_ right away, just clone it from here and install in development mode (preferably inside a virtualenv):

+    $ git clone git://github.com/Xion/pyqcy.git
+    $ cd pyqcy
+    $ python ./setup.py develop

+Then you should be able to run tests through _nose_:

+    $ pip install nose
+    $ nosetests